 Here we give simple explanations of the output steps.
 The details are provided in Sections \ref{sec:cw}, \ref{sec:t}, and \ref{sec:whr}.
 The first step produces the weights $\{\hat{w}_i\}_{i=1}^n$ reducing adverse effects of covariate outliers.
 The second step is the truncation of the provided weights to zero or $1/n$, say $\{\hat{w}_i'\}_{i=1}^n$.
 The third step is the $\ell_1$-penalized Huber regression based on the weighted errors using the truncated weights $\{\hat{w}_i'\}_{i=1}^n$.
-The high dimensional setting is addressed by the $\ell_1$-penalization and the adverse effects of the response outliers are weakened by the Huber regression.
+The $\ell_1$-penalization addresses the high dimensional setting, and the Huber regression weakens the adverse effects of the response outliers.